AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/qnx6.rst

 The requirement for a static, fixed preallocated system area comes from how qnx6fs deals with writes.

-Each superblock got it's own half of the system area.
+Each superblock got its own half of the system area.
 So superblock #1 always uses blocks from the lower half while superblock #2 just writes to blocks represented by the upper half bitmap system area bits.